-Tit le: Erecting and d ismant ismantling access/working platforms in the workplace Learning outcomes ssment criteria The e learner will be a ble to: The le arner can: 4 4 Select the required quantity and quality of resources for the methods of work to erect and dismantle access/working platforms.
-4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: ladders/crawler boards stepladders/platform steps trestles proprietary staging/podiums proprietary towers mobile scaffold towers protection equipment and notices tools and ancillary equipment.
+Tit le: Erecting and dismantling access/working platforms in the workplace arning outcome sment criteria arner can: 4 Select the required quantity and quality of resources for the methods of work to erect and dismantle access/working platforms.
+4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: - ladders/crawler boards - stepladders/platform steps - trestles - proprietary staging/podiums - proprietary towers - mobile scaffold towers - protection equipment and notices - tools and ancillary equipment.
 4.2 Select resources associated with own work in relation to materials, components, tools and equipment.
 4.3 State how the resources should be used correctly, how problems associated with the resources are reported and how the organisational procedures are used.
 4.4 Outline potential hazards associated with the resources and method of work.
 4.5 Describe how to calculate quantity of equipment required associated with the method/procedure to erect and dismantle access equipment/working platforms.
-5 Minimise the r to the work ar - 5.1 Protect the work and its surrounding area from damage. surrounding and d rea when 5.2 Minimise damage and maintain a clean work space. access/workin - 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+5 Minimise the r 5.1 Protect the work and its surrounding area from damage. • urrounding area when 5.2 Minimise damage and maintain a clean work space. erecting and dismantling access/working platform 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.4 Dispose of waste in accordance with legislation.
 5.5 State why the disposal of waste should be carried out in relation to the work.
 6 Complete the the allocated t ime when 6.1 Demonstrate completion of the work within the allocated time. erecting and dismantling access/working platforms.
-6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
+6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: - organisational procedures for reporting circumstances which will affect the work programme.

-Title: Erect ting and disman tling access/working platforms in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to erect and dismantle access/ working platforms to the Demonstrate the following work skills when erecting and dismantling access/working platforms: moving, positioning/erecting, securing, checking, dismantling and removing. required specificatio on.
+Title: Erecting and d ismantling access/working platforms in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: contract information to erect and dismantle access/ working platforms to the required specification.
+7.1 Demonstrate the following work skills when erecting and dismantling access/working platforms: moving, positioning/erecting, securing, checking, dismantling and removing.
 7.2 Erect, dismantle and store two of the following access equipment to given access regulations: ladders/crawler boards stepladders/platform steps proprietary towers trestle platforms mobile scaffold towers proprietary staging/podiums.
 7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: provide protection to the work area establish a base for equipment erect proprietary access equipment to manufacturer's instructions suitable for the work erect non-proprietary access equipment suitable for the work place protective screens and notices check/monitor equipment during the period of use dismantle and store access equipment use tools and equipment work at height.
 7.4 Safely use and store materials, hand tools and ancillary equipment.
 7.5 State the needs of other occupations and how to communicate within a team when erecting and dismantling access/working platforms.
 7.6 Describe how to maintain the tools and equipment used when erecting and dismantling access/working platforms.